bridgecrew-perf7/LDOS--Deployment/05 Post Installation/post installation.md

 * Then double click and set up the payload as string and write “Hello world”.
 * Drag and drop a debug node, the same way as you did with the inject one.
 * Wire them together.
-* Click on the “Deploy” button on the right corner.
+* Click on the “Deploy” button up in the right corner.
+* Select the debug option.
 * Click on the blue button just left of the inject node.

 ---